Take the Ferry to Nanaimo on Vancouver Island

 Where does the ferry to Nanaimo depart from?

-It leaves from 2 different places: Horseshoe Bay, which is located in West Vancouver, and from Tsawwassen, 17 km south of downtown Vancouver.
-Horseshoe Bay is a much more scenic place, and is closer to downtown Vancouver hotels (taxi from downtown to Horseshoe Bay: about $43).
+The Ferry to Nanaimo leaves from 2 different places: Horseshoe Bay, which is located in West Vancouver, and from Tsawwassen, 17 km south of downtown Vancouver.
+Horseshoe Bay is a much more scenic place, and is closer to downtown Vancouver hotels (taxi from downtown to Horseshoe Bay costs about $50).

 If you're arriving at Vancouver Airport and need to take the ferry to Nanaimo, the ferry terminal in Tsawwassen is closer to YVR than Horseshoe Bay.
 Taking a taxi from YVR to Tsawwassen is a 30 minute ride and costs about $54 (The BC Transit Bus from Vancouver Airport to the Tsawwassen Ferry Terminal is much cheaper, but takes longer).